Confluence: Where Leaders in International Cooperation Meet

 The following are details on the 2024 gathering of the Confluence, Where Leaders in International Cooperation Meet leadership program, including the location, facilitators, guest speakers, and participants.

-We are excited to announce that the 2024 in-person gathering of the Confluence program will be held from October 15 – 18 at the Juniper Hotel in Banff.
+The 2024 in-person gathering of the Confluence program was held from October 15 – 18 at the Juniper Hotel in Banff.

 Facilitators